Vedant-MAHAjan/Terraform/README.md

-# Website deployment using Terraform and AWS
+# Website deployment using Terraform and AWS 💻

 ### Make use of variables, provisioners, and instance configuration to push, execute, and deploy a simple site on an AWS EC2 instance using Terraform

 # Steps to follow 📈

-### 1. Create a new user using IAM and give "AdministratorAccess" permission
+### 1. Create a new user using IAM and give "AdministratorAccess" permission 👷

 ![image](https://github.com/Vedant-MAHAjan/Terraform/assets/88843623/58c3d1aa-3c22-42a4-9a4a-88e5756a445b)

-### 2. Create a new Access Key for this user
+### 2. Create a new Access Key for this user 🔑

 ![image](https://github.com/Vedant-MAHAjan/Terraform/assets/88843623/a08f3d7f-4e2b-49b8-9960-541ce64db927)

-### 3. Configure this key on the CLI using "aws configure"
+### 3. Configure this key on the CLI using "aws configure" 🛠️

 ![image](https://github.com/Vedant-MAHAjan/Terraform/assets/88843623/164046c9-ab7b-4c6c-af1c-209d86599cb7)

-### 4. Create a public and private key pair using `ssh-keygen` to push it to the AWS account
+### 4. Create a public and private key pair using `ssh-keygen` to push it to the AWS account 🔐
+This command will create a public and a private key locally which will be pushed to the AWS console.
+These key will be used to access the EC2 instance

 ## Now the working directory contains...

 1. `instance.tf` file for the instance configuration
 2. `vars.tf` file for all the variables